feather-design-system/feather-design-system/docs/Components/AppLayout/README.md

 - `header` - slot that should contain a [FeatherAppBar](../AppBar/)
 - `rail` - slot that should contain a [FeatherNavigationRail](../NavigationRail/)
 - `footer` - slot that should contain a [FeatherFooter](../Footer/)
 - `default` - slot that should the main app content.
-Slot content is contained within a `.feather-container` therefore you can start using `.feather-row`s to get your layout started.
+Slot content is contained within a `.feather-container` therefore you can start using `.feather-row`s to structure your content.